 Limit switches (also referred to as end stops or homing switches) are sensors that sit at one or both ends of each movement axis of a CNC to provide a few different functions.
-There are many different limit switch designs which broadly fall under being either mechanical or non-mechanical.
+There are many different limit switch designs which broadly fall under being either mechanical or non-mechanical (ex. inductive).

 The LongMill does NOT need limit switches to operate and doesn’t include them by default.
 Many individuals are drawn to having switches by convention, but most times a limit switch exists to either: